susobhang70/file_share/README.md

   - Enter the `port` number you want your server to listen to
   - Enter the `protocol` - either `tcp` or `udp` for your server to use.

--The following commands are supported by the client side application:
+- The following commands are supported by the client side application:
 - `FileHash flag (args)`: This command indicates that the client wants to check if any of the files on the other end have been changed.
 The flag variable can take the values:
   - `verify`: this checks for the specific file name provided as command line argument and return its ‘checksum’ and ‘lastmodified’ timestamp.
 Usage - `FileHash verify <filename>`
   - `checkall`: Outputs filename, checksum and lastmodified timestamp of all the files in the shared directory